When preparing for the bar exam, set up clear goals you can follow.

 However, 80% of such resolutions fail by February.
 There are many actions required, such as watching your calories and macros, exercising, and doing so consistently.
 Simply jumping in with a new gym membership is a recipe for your goal getting ghosted.

-Continue reading “Setting Up Clear Goals You Can Follow for the Bar Exam”
+There are three main components to good goals…Continue reading “Setting Up Clear Goals You Can Follow for the Bar Exam”